lucatume/ppplan/README.md

     ppplan --outputUnit [minute|hour|pomodoro|day|week]

 ### Estimate tag
-When using the Taskpaper format the `--etstimateTag` option can be used to set the label of the estimate tag to something different from `est`; this means that the
+When using the Taskpaper format the `--estimateTag` option can be used to set the label of the estimate tag to something different from `est`; this means that the

     - do something @est(30)